RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Fundamentals

 \subsection{Elements of uncertainty estimation}

 Many machine learning methods for RUL prediction are indeed nonprobabilistic; they can only provide a point estimate of the RUL and disregard the inherent uncertainty associated with the prediction.
-The Bayesian framework is a theoretical approach that models uncertainty when estimating model parameters (epistemic) and when making the actual prediction (aleatoric) \citep{magris_bayesian_2023}.
-This allows us to assess confidence in the predictive results, which further encourages the adoption of the model as a decision support tool.
-In addition, it also offers effective tools to mitigate overfitting \citep{gal_dropout_2016}. \cite{8681720} introduced Bayesian Neural Networks (BNNs) for bearing health prognostics with uncertainty estimation to predict the RUL of turbofan engines.
+The Bayesian framework offers a theoretical approach to model uncertainty when estimating the model parameters (epistemic) and when making the actual prediction (aleatoric)~\citep{magris_bayesian_2023}.
+This enables us to assess confidence in the predictions, which further encourages the adoption of the model as a decision support tool. \cite{8681720} introduced Bayesian Neural Networks (BNNs) for bearing health prognostics with uncertainty estimation to predict the RUL of turbofan engines.
 In a BNN, the weights are treated as a set of random variables $\bth \sim \P\br{\bth}$.
-Let $\D$ denote the data, $\P\br{\D\vert \bth}$ the likelihood and $\P\br{\bth}$ the prior distribution over the parameter of interest $\bth$.
-Bayesian inference computes the posterior distribution $\P\br{\bth\vert \D} = \P\brth \P\br{\D\vert \bth}/\P\br{\bth}$, and then obtains the predictive distribution of unobserved data conditioned on $\D$ by marginalizing over the parameter space $\Theta$, i.e., $\P\br{\bm{x}_{\text{new}}\vert \D} = \int_\Theta \P\br{\bm{x}_{\text{new}}\vert \D, \bth}\P\br{\bth \vert \D} \text{d} \bth$.
+In this context, let $\D$ denote the data, $\P\br{\D\vert \bth}$ the likelihood and $\P\br{\bth}$ the prior distribution over the parameters of interest $\bth$.
+Bayesian inference computes the posterior distribution $\P\br{\bth\vert \D} = \P\brth \P\br{\D\vert \bth}/\P\br{\bth}$, and then obtains the predictive distribution of unobserved data conditioned on $\D$ by marginalizing over the parameter space $\Theta$, \ie $\P\br{\bm{x}_{\text{new}}\vert \D} = \int_\Theta \P\br{\bm{x}_{\text{new}}\vert \D, \bth}\P\br{\bth \vert \D} \text{d} \bth$.
 However, the posterior cannot be directly computed due to $\P\br{\D}$ being intractable, and sampling methods do not scale well in high dimensions.
 To this end, variational inference (VI) has been proposed to approximate the posterior with a tractable parametric distribution, $q_\bz\brth$.
 This $q_\bz\brth$ is chosen within a class of tractable parametric distributions, $\mathcal{Q}$, by minimizing the KL divergence from $q_\bz\brth$ to $\P\br{\bth\vert \D}$.
-In many modern neural networks, Monte Carlo Dropout (MCD) or another timely technique is used to approximate the VI solution \citep{gal_dropout_2016}. \cite{lillelund_uncertainty_2023} proposed BNNs as a tool for uncertainty estimation in survival analysis models using MCD and showed a performance advantage in adopting the Bayesian framework, especially in small datasets.
-The intrinsic probabilistic dimension of BNNs naturally allows us to make uncertainty estimates, estimate predictive errors, and plot credible intervals \citep{qi_using_2023}.
+In many modern neural networks, Monte Carlo Dropout (MCD) or another timely technique is used to approximate the VI solution~\citep{gal_dropout_2016}.~\cite{lillelund_uncertainty_2023} proposed BNNs as a tool for uncertainty estimation in deep survival networks using MCD and showed a performance advantage in adopting the Bayesian framework, especially in small datasets, over nonprobabilistic models.
+The intrinsic probabilistic dimension of BNNs naturally allows us to make uncertainty estimates, estimate predictive errors, and plot credible intervals~\citep{qi_using_2023}.
+This, in turn, can justify the level of trust and confidence that practitioners have in the prediction.
+Nonprobabilistic models cannot give these advantages.